 Bleeding during pregnancy in the second or third trimester

-Placenta abruption occurs when the placenta partially or completely separates from your uterine wall before birth.
+Placental abruption occurs when the placenta partially or completely separates from your uterine wall before birth.
 This can deprive your baby of nutrients and oxygen.
 Minor abruptions can be managed with rest.

 Placenta previa occurs when the placenta partially or completely covers your cervix.
 Depending on the severity of placenta previa, treatment may range from bed rest at home without physical exertion or sex to emergency c-section.

 An incompetent cervix is when your cervix is weak and attempts to open or does open before the end of your pregnancy.
 This condition is present throughout pregnancy but isn’t typically symptomatic (causing bleeding during pregnancy) until your baby becomes large enough to begin placing weight on your cervix.
-Incompetent cervix is one of the most common causes of second trimester losses.
-You may notice increased pressure, as if your baby has dropped into your pelvis, a change in discharge prior to spotting or bleeding, back pain, or contractions.
-An incompetent cervix can be stitched to prevent pre-term labor if caught early enough.
+Incompetent cervix is one of the most common causes of second-trimester losses.
+You may notice increased pressure as if your baby has dropped into your pelvis, a change in discharge prior to spotting or bleeding, back pain, or contractions.
+An incompetent cervix can be stitched to prevent preterm labor if caught early enough.

 Miscarriage or Premature labor

 Before 20 weeks, an attempted loss or loss is still referred to as a threatened miscarriage or miscarriage.
 After 20 weeks, it’s referred to as premature labor.
 All the above-mentioned causes of bleeding during pregnancy can also be a cause of miscarriage or preterm labor.
-Certain infections, abdominal trauma, and chromosomal abnormalities can also be to blame, but in other cases no cause is known.
-Take heart, however, in knowing the current rate of miscarriage after a heart beat is seen at 8 weeks is a mere 1 percent.
+Certain infections, abdominal trauma, and chromosomal abnormalities can also be to blame, but in other cases, no cause is known.
+Take heart, however, in knowing the current rate of miscarriage after a heartbeat is seen at 8 weeks is a mere 1 percent.

 As mentioned earlier on this page, bleeding during pregnancy, any bleeding, no matter how slight, should be reported to your care provider.
-Light bleeding during pregnancy is very likely no cause for concern, heavy bleeding can be more serious, but either way, better safe than sorry.
+Light bleeding during pregnancy is very likely no cause for concern.
+Heavy bleeding can be more serious, but either way, better safe than sorry.

 How common is bleeding during pregnancy?

 Surprisingly, I wouldn’t say there are a wealth of studies on this subject.
-From 1983 to 2019, 18 studies could be found (a full list of studies used in this piece including summaries and links can be found at the end of this page).
+From 1983 to 2019, 18 studies could be found (a full list of studies used in this piece, including summaries and links, can be found at the end of this page).